 Need help finding a personal care attendant?
 Looking for advice or support from someone with the same disability as you?
 Want to find an accessible form of recreation?
-All this and much more is available at your local Independent Living Center.
+All this and much more is available at your local independent living center.

-ILCs are community-based, non-residential, non-profit agencies in the private sector.
+Independent living centers are community-based, non-residential, non-profit agencies in the private sector.
 A majority of the members of the boards governing these agencies are people with disabilities.

-The Wisconsin Client Assistance Program (CAP) investigates and resolves complaints about services received or requested from ILCs.
-CAP can be reached at 1-800-362-1290 (voice & TTY).
+The Wisconsin Client Assistance Program investigates and resolves complaints about services received or requested from independent living centers.
+The program can be reached at 800-362-1290 (voice and TTY).